jtokarski/car-pooling/README.md

 ## Development workflow

-Run `grunt watch`.
+Run `grunt watch --force`.
 It runs unit tests, minifies js and css and creates ready to deployment site in `/dist` folder.

 ## Typical issues